Plugins

 Use plugins registry to inspect whether the persisted registry is present, current, or stale.
 Use --refresh to rebuild it from the persisted plugin index, config policy, and manifest/package metadata.
 This is a repair path, not a runtime activation path.

-openclaw doctor --fix also repairs registry-adjacent managed npm drift: if an orphaned or recovered @openclaw/* package under the managed plugin npm root shadows a bundled plugin, doctor removes that stale package and rebuilds the registry so startup validates against the bundled manifest.
+openclaw doctor --fix also repairs registry-adjacent managed npm drift: if an orphaned or recovered @openclaw/* package under a managed plugin npm project or the legacy flat managed npm root shadows a bundled plugin, doctor removes that stale package and rebuilds the registry so startup validates against the bundled manifest.
 Doctor also relinks the host openclaw package into managed npm plugins that declare peerDependencies.openclaw, so package-local runtime imports such as openclaw/plugin-sdk/* resolve after updates or npm repairs.

 Marketplace